sarasherwood/weather-app/README.md

 # weather-app
-Tailored for the 11218 area code in Brooklyn.
+Tailored for the NYC area.
 The main goal of the app is to provide accurate, up to date 5 day weather report.
 ## Getting Started
-These instructions will walk you through the steps to test the weather app out for yourself, without needing a local setup.
+This app was built using HTML, CSS, and Javascript.
+To obtain the weather forecast, I chose "simpleweather.js", which is a jquery plugin that relies on Yahoo's API.